sommergeo/roadDB/README.md

 - road_get_dates()

 ### Arguments
-The following arguments are optional and can be used with every road_get_* function to constraining queries.
+The following arguments are optional and can be used with every `road_get_*` function to constrain queries.

 | Argument                  | Type      | ROAD table / attribute                               | Example                                       |
 | ------------------------- | --------- | ---------------------------------------------------- | --------------------------------------------- |